kefan96/Restaurant_App/README.md

 ## Update!!!
-Scoll down to the bottom to see thoughs on implementing using React
+Scroll down to the bottom to see thoughs on implementing using React

 # Restaurants App